Southern Yakutia (Sakha)

 its way into the Arctic Ocean.

-Boris Kukinovich Petrenkov happens to be one of those who
+Boris Kukinovich Petrenkov happens to be one of those natural

-finds River Aldan's unique character enthralling.
-His log house, which is on
+souls who find the Aldan River's unique character enthralling.
+His log house,

-the left bank of the river, less than a hundred miles from its source, is a
+which is on the left bank of the river, less than a hundred miles from its

-beautiful three-bedroom structure perched on a knoll.
-He enjoys sitting by his
+source, is a beautiful three-bedroom structure perched on a knoll.
+One of his

 In summer, the valleys blossom with luxuriant flowers,